|Enroll | Register | Get Transcripts | Email | Online Tools|

 |Baseball||Official Athletic Site of San Joaquin Delta College|

-Head Coach, Reed Peters just completed his sixth season with the San Joaquin Delta Mustangs and 20th as a collegiate coach.
-In just six years the program has risen to the top program in the state by winning the 2011 California Community College Championship.
+Head Coach, Reed Peters began at San Joaquin Delta in 2008.
+With over 20 years as a collegiate coach, he has taken that experience and risen the Mustangs to a top program in the state by winning the 2011 California Community College Championship.
 The 2009 season also included regional and super regional championships and a trip to the Final Four.
 The Mustangs finished 2009 as the State Runner Up.
 In 2013, the Mustangs finished #3 in Northern California.
 In six years 70 Mustangs have moved on to four-year schools or professional baseball.

 Before joining Delta College, Coach Peters enjoyed success at all of his previous stops.
 In Peters' four seasons at Feather River College he compiled impressive totals which include, two conference championships, four straight top twenty rankings and playoff appearances, three coach of the year honors (2005, 2006, & 2007), and a unprecedented 25-0 Golden Valley Conference record in 2007.
 Peters 2005 and 2007 teams lead the state in numerous offensive categories: team batting average .336, runs scored 323, RBI's 284, doubles 104 and finshed second in 2005 with 93 stolen bases.